 - Maui (OGG) <-> Lanai City (LNY): $48

 - Oahu (HNL) <-> Lanai City (LNY): $68

 - Molokai (MKK) <-> Lanai City (LNY): $39

 Lanai by Ferry

 Lanai is the only Hawaiian Island you can hop to via ferry.
-The great thing about the ferry ride is that you also are likely to see some spinner dolphins and migrating whales (at the right time of year)!
+The great thing about the ferry ride is that you are also likely to see some spinner dolphins and migrating whales (at the right time of year)!